Corporate Governance Statement

 The owners of Tornator Oyj are Finnish investors, mostly institutions.
 There are ten shareholders.

 The governance of Tornator Oyj is based on the Finnish Companies Act and Tornator Oyj’s articles of association.
 The company’s shares are not listed for public trading.
-Tornator complies with the Securities Markets Act, as well as the Financial Supervisory Authority’s regulations which are publicly available at www.finanssivalvonta.f
+Tornator Oyj has issued a secured bond that is listed by NASDAQ OMX Helsinki Oy, and the company complies with its rules and regulations for listed bonds, the Securities Markets Act as well as the Financial Supervisory Authority’s regulations, which are publicly available at www.finanssivalvonta.fi/en/.

 The personal details of the Board members are presented on this website.